Batman: White Knight: Plot

+Napier presents the GCPD with an offer.
+Napier offers to use his power as a councilman to reallocate the hidden tax fund to the GCPD, giving Gotham an accountable, state-sanctioned, Batman alternative task force known as the GTO – the Gotham Terrorism Oppression unit.
 The Neo Joker attacks the GCPD, prompting Gordon to side with Napier and place an APB on Batman.
-Batman asks Quinzel for help taking down Napier, convinced he is pulling a long con; Quinzel refuses, certain Napier is legitimate.
 Bested by the GTO, which has recruited Duke, Nightwing and Batgirl, Batman is arrested by Napier.
-The Neo Joker uses a revealed superweapon to freeze Gotham Harbor, demanding she be given the Joker.
-Earlier, Bruce discovered Thomas Wayne funded Fries Sr. to create Freeze-Tech, circumventing U.S. laws by tunneling under Gotham's German embassy; Fries Sr. later cut ties with Thomas to build the superweapon against his wishes.
+The Neo Joker uses a Fries Sr.'s superweapon to freeze Gotham Harbor, demanding she be given the Joker.

 Napier develops a tolerance to his medication, making him periodically revert into the Joker.
-Napier frees Batman, asking for help stopping the Neo Joker in exchange for a confession (provided Quinzel is not arrested).
+Napier frees Batman, asking for help stopping the Neo Joker in exchange for a confession, provided Quinzel's continued freedom.
 Napier, Batman and the GTO organize an assault on the Neo Joker's freeze ray, piloting a fleet of Batmobiles taken from Wayne Manor.
-During the assault, Napier attempts to focus on the Joker's memories and recalls that Todd is alive: the Joker drove Robin to hate Batman and reveal his identity.
-Napier explains he already knew Batman's identity, as all collateral taxes indirectly come from Wayne Enterprises.
-Making peace with Dick, Barbara and Gordon, Batman races through Gotham tunnels with Napier, who has reverted to the Joker.
+Making peace with Nightwing, Batgirl, and Gordon, Batman races through Gotham tunnels with Napier, who has reverted to the Joker.
 The GTO bests the Neo Joker's forces and reverses the freeze ray, flooding the tunnels.
 Overpowering the Neo Joker, the Joker releases Clayface and undoes the mind control.
-With Batman protecting him from Clayface, the Joker and Quinzel pursue the Neo Joker in the Batmobile; Napier returns and professes his love for Quinzel.
-Approaching a closing floodgate, Napier launches Quinzel through the gap in the Batcycle, causing him to crash.
-Quinzel beats and apprehends the Neo Joker and Batman saves Napier.
+With Batman protecting him from Clayface, the Joker and Quinzel apprehend the Neo Joker, Napier gaining control for a last time confesses his love for Quinzel.

 Confessing to his crimes, Napier surrenders and is granted a nicer Arkham cell and a wedding to Quinzel; as he finishes his vows, Napier permanently reverts to the Joker.
 Using Napier's remaining funds, Quinzel begins restoring Backport.
-Confronting Quinzel, Batman reveals she manufactured the Joker's medication and orchestrated events so the chase would end in the factory and be recorded.
-Explaining he only learned the truth from the Joker, Quinzel explains she did it to break their stalemate before they destroyed Gotham.
+Confronting Quinzel, Batman reveals she manufactured the Joker's medication and orchestrated events so the opening chase would end in the factory and be recorded.
+Quinzel explains she did it to break their stalemate before they destroyed Gotham.

 Meeting with Gordon, Batman gives him the keys to the original Batmobiles for the GTO and confesses that Napier was right about him.
 Revealing that he has realized that he has been taking pleasure in harming criminals and that he has allowed himself to go too far in his war against crime, Batman unmasks himself in front of Gordon to earn back his trust.